 Staff attend training and are given regular updates in relation to Child protection, that is relevant to the nature of their particular roles.
 Compliance Standards MATES will comply with all contractual standards.

 These standards include: • Vulnerable Children Act 2014 • Children, Young Persons, and their Families Act, 1989 • Care of Children Act 2004 • Domestic Violence Act 1995 • Privacy Act 1993 • Victims’ Rights Act 2002 • The United Nations Convention on the Rights of the Child (UNCROC) Review schedule: Within 1 year Related documentation and information

 Further information including frequently asked questions (FAQ’s) are available on the NZSTA website www.nzsta.org.nz

-Scope: This policy applies to all staff of the MATES organisation, including paid, voluntary and temporary or casual staff.
-The policy also applies to the behaviours of MATES staff outside of normal working hours which may impact upon work or working relationships.
+Scope: This policy applies to all staff of the MATES organization, including paid, voluntary and temporary or casual staff.
+The policy also applies to the behaviors of MATES staff outside of normal working hours which may impact upon work or working relationships.

-Everyone has a responsibility for their own behaviour and conduct being aligned with the principles set out in this policy.
+Everyone has a responsibility for their own behavior and conduct being aligned with the principles set out in this policy.